Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

  in a nutshell, it's only vacwm anyway; my inverse represents some"-thing", and electrons are dragons lemon /cleansanitises|disinfect|../ throat; '=svzv.. sipping (water; one day i'll set up the kettle…) seems to help stop coughing, and cleans the throat; is that the problem, or is it supposed to protect my throat from coughing?

+is there a game out where you can weaponise a giant fork,.? i just had a flash(back?)